Stereotypes of groups within the United States: South Asian Americans

-East and Southeast Asians
+East and Southeast Asian Americans

-In addition to the model minority myth other stereotypes, include the stereotype of east Asian women as docile, or submissive.
+In addition to the model minority stereotype, others include the stereotype of East Asian women as docile or submissive.
 This holds Asian women back from attaining leadership positions in the workforce due to the belief they would not be capable of such positions.
-East Asian women are also stereotyped as sexual objects and over sexualized.
+East Asian women are also stereotyped as sexual objects and oversexualized.
 This stereotype stems from laws in the US that barred the importation of Asian women for sexual purposes, thus assuming that Asian women are inherently sexual.
-In more recent time there is also the stereotype that east Asian Americans are infected with the COVID-19 virus or brought the virus to the US.
-This stereotype started when the virus was discovered to have originated in China, and was referred to as the "China Virus" by president Trump.
-This stereotype resulted in an increase in anti-Asian hate crimes and violence against Asian Americans.
+A more recent stereotype is that East Asian Americans are infected with the COVID-19 virus or brought the virus to the US.
+This stereotype started when the virus was discovered to have originated in China, and was referred to as the "China Virus" by President Donald Trump.
+This resulted in an increase in anti-Asian hate crimes and violence against Asian Americans.

-Russians and North Asians
+Middle Eastern Americans

-Arabs and Muslims
+Arabs Americans

 Arabs refer to people who originate from the Middle East.
-A common stereotype is the assumption that Arabs are automatically Muslim since they come from the middle east.
-While there are many Arab Muslims there are also thousands of Arab Jews and millions of Christians.
-One very damaging stereotype is the belief that Islam, and therefore Arabs, an association created by the previous stereotype, is violent.
-The belief that is Islam is violent has become in large part after the terror attacks of 9/11 were committed by Arabs.
-Additionally, news broadcasts will typically cover what they call "Islamic Terrorism" making it correlates Islam with terror, and since Arabs and Muslims are stereotyped as being the same, it associates Arabs with terrorism.
+A common stereotype is the assumption that Arabs are therefore automatically Muslim.
+While there are many Arab Muslims, there are also thousands of Arab Jews and millions of Arab Christians.
+The September 11 attacks popularized the stereotype of the highly radicalized, violent Arab.
+Additionally, news broadcasts will typically cover what they call "Islamic Terrorism", correlating Islam with terror.
 This belief persists despite most Muslims condemning violence.